TheGhoul27/MLIP-Assignment-3/README.md

-## Title: Mastering Scalable ML Deployments with Cortex: A Comprehensive Guide
+## Mastering Scalable ML Deployments with Cortex: A Comprehensive Guide

 ### Introduction